Text Link

 Partial hospitalization programs (PHPs) are day treatment programs that still provide a level of structure for people with anorexia, but do not require overnight stays.

-Individuals with AN in this level of care are psychiatrically and medically stable, but have: (3,4)
+Individuals with AN in this level of care are more psychiatrically and medically stable than people who need inpatient or residential, but have:3,4

 • Disordered eating patterns that impair function